sapcc/terraform-provider-ccloud/website/docs/d/quota_domain_v1.html.markdown

 * `region` - (Optional) The region in which to obtain the Limes client.
 If omitted, the `region` argument of the provider is used.

-* `domain_id` – (Required) The ID of the domain to read the quota.
+* `domain_id` – (Optional) The ID of the domain to read the quota.
+Defaults to the current domain scope.
 Changing this forces a new resource to be created.

 ## Attributes Reference